turboRails/ermasterr/README.md

-# ermaster-fast
+# ermasterr
 A fork of ERMaster(http://ermaster.sourceforge.net).
-It's faster when using a large .erm file.
+It's solved some issues of the original version.

 # Install
+1. Install Eclipse
+Package: Eclipse IDE for Java Developers
+2. Install PDE plug-in
+Plug-in name: Eclipse PDE Plug-in Developer Resources
+3. Install ermasterr
 Copy the contents of the dropins folder to the dropins folder located in the root of your Eclipse installation.

 # What is ERMaster?